ru4en/cs1fc16_card_sorting_algo/README.md

 ```

 #### Quick Sort and the partitioning Function

+As the time complexity of bubble sort is `Θ(N^2)` it’s not expected to be the optimum way of sorting list Quick sort is often used.
+The Quicksort algorithm consists of two functions the quicksort function which is called recursively until the last two items are sorted and a partition function which finds the pivot and devise the list.
+Here the swap function is also used to swap the card in the current iteration with the left integer.

 ``` c++
 aCard* quickSort(aCard c[], int left, int right, bool val) // quickSort function will return aCard and takes in aCard left right and val arguments.
 This function will be called recursively.